ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/upstream-pulls.rst

 Commit and push
 ^^^^^^^^^^^^^^^

-After having fixed the conflicts, commit your changes, push them to the branch and ask for a code review from another member of the team.
+After having fixed the conflicts, commit your changes, push them to the branch, and ask for a code review from another member of the team.

 Tidy check failures